A table of genus two handlebody-knots with seven crossings: Completeness

 \subsection{Conclusion}

 Let $\mathcal{D}=\mathcal{D}_1\cup\mathcal{D}_2\cup\mathcal{D}_3$.

-\begin{theorem}[Completeness] For every seven crossing handlebody-knot $V$, there is a minimal diagram in $\mathcal{D}$ representing $V$. \end{theorem} \begin{proof} If $V$ has no minimal diagram with connectivity $1$, then it has a minimal diagram constructed in Sections \ref{sec:completeness3} and \ref{sec:completeness2}.
-If $V$ has a minimal diagram with connectivity $1$, then it has one constructed in Section \ref{sec:completeness1}. \end{proof}
+\begin{theorem}[Completeness] For every seven crossing handlebody-knot $V$, there is a minimal diagram in $\mathcal{D}$ representing $V$. \end{theorem} \begin{proof} As shown in Section \ref{sec:completeness1}, if $V$ has a minimal diagram with connectivity $1$, then $\mathcal{D}_1$ contains a minimal diagram of $V$.
+Suppose $V$ has no minimal diagram with connectivity $1$.
+If $V$ has a minimal diagram with connectivity $2$, Section \ref{sec:completeness2} implies $\mathcal{D}_2$ contains a minimal diagram of $V$; otherwise $V$ has a minimal diagram in $\mathcal{D}_3$; see Section \ref{sec:completeness3}. \end{proof}

 \begin{remark} In general, it is not known whether the minimal diagram of a $1$-sum always has connectivity $1$.
-Similarly, it is unclear whether a minimal diagram of a handlebody-knot having a spine that is a $2$-sum always has connectivity $2$. \end{remark}
+Similarly, it is unclear whether a minimal diagram of a handlebody-knot having a spine that is a $2$-sum always has connectivity $2$.

-\begin{remark} Recall that a spatial graph $\Gamma$ is \emph{prime} if, for any $3$-ball $B$ with $\partial B$ meeting $\Gamma$ transversally at less than or equal to $3$ points, the intersection $B\cap \Gamma$ is contained in a proper disk in $B$; see \cite{Mor:07b}, \cite{Mor:09a}.
-In particular, if $\Gamma$ has a diagram with connectivity less than or equal to $3$, then $\Gamma$ cannot be prime.

-Tables of prime spatial handcuff graphs and $\theta$-graphs, up to seven crossings, are given in Moriuchi \cite{Mor:07b}, \cite{Mor:09a}.
-There are however at least $20$ handlebody-knots in Table \ref{tab:table} that do not have any $3$-connected minimal diagram.
-Also, two inequivalent seven crossing spatial graphs may represent the same handlebody-knots; for instance, up to mirror image, the spatial $\theta$-graphs $7_{21},7_{60}$ in \cite{Mor:09a} and handcuff graph $7_{21}$ in \cite{Mor:07b} all represent the same handlebody-knot $7_{36}$ in Table \ref{tab:table}; similarly, the spatial $\theta$-graphs $7_{18},7_{48},7_{58}$ in \cite{Mor:09a} all represent the handlebody-knot $7_{52}$ in Table \ref{tab:table}, and the spatial handcuff graph $7_{17}$ in \cite{Mor:07b} and $\theta$-graph $7_{16}$ in \cite{Mor:09b} both represent the handlebody-knot $7_{32}$ in Table \ref{tab:table}.

-A minimal diagram of a spatial graph might not be minimal as a diagram of a handlebody-knot.
-For instance, from spatial $\theta$-graphs $7_{25}$ to $7_{39}$ in \cite{Mor:09a} are all non-minimal as diagrams of handlebody-knots.
-A detailed correspondence between diagrams in \cite{Mor:07b}, \cite{Mor:09a} to the seven crossing handlebody-knots can be found in \cite{bigtable:web}. \end{remark}
+The enumeration is, however, based on the connectivity of minimal diagrams, and not on the decomposition type of handlebody-knots, and therefore does not depend on the aforementioned open problems.
+For instance, if a $1$-sum has no minimal diagrams with connectivity $1$, then its minimal diagram(s) can be found in $\mathcal{D}_2\cup \mathcal{D}_3$. \end{remark}